-The following reports and policy documents have relevance for rural transport in the Waikato and generally in New Zealand.
+The following reports and policy documents have relevance for community transport both in the Waikato and more broadly throughout New Zealand.

 Community Transport provision in the Waikato Region